etendosoftware/com.etendoerp.copilot/README.md

 # Copilot

 Copilot helps users answer questions and assignments through different tools.
+So far, copilot supports two agents types: `Langchain Agent` and `OpenAI Assistant Agent`.

 # How to use Copilot as user
 * Make sure [docker](https://docs.docker.com/get-docker/) is installed